Code of Ethics and Respectful Behavior

 DEFINITION

 Interested Person: Any member of the Board of Directors (the “Board”), member of a committee with Board-delegated powers, or key employee who has a direct or indirect interest may be deemed to be an Interested Person.
-Moreover, if a person is “interested” with respect to any entity of which the Corporation is a part, he or she is an Interested Person with respect to all affiliates of the Corporation.
+Moreover, if a person is “interested” with respect to any entity of which the Corporation is a part, they are an Interested Person with respect to all affiliates of the Corporation.